 Every speaker has a particular impedance, which is measured in ohms.
 This value shows how difficult it is to power a speaker.
-The lower the speaker’s impedance, the more efficiently it passes a signal (namely music) through it.
+The lower the speaker’s impedance, the more efficiently it passes a signal (directly affecting the overall sound quality) through it.
 The majority of speakers are 4,6, and 8-ohm models.
-If you use a cheap receiver, you may face problems with using low-impedance speakers.
+Be sure to check the specifications of your receiver so that it can work properly with your speakers.

-If you wonder whether you could hook up 8-ohm speakers to a 4-ohm amplifier, you need to clarify how the latter works.
+If you wonder whether you could hook up 8-ohm speakers to a 4-ohm amplifier, you must clarify how the latter works.
 Nowadays, solid-state amplifiers are the most popular options.
 They resemble voltage sources with impressively low output impedances.
-If a load is higher than the minimum specified, an amplifier will work as needed.
+An amplifier will work as needed if a load is higher than the minimum specified.

-If you add 8 ohms speakers to a 4-ohm audio system, there won’t appear any problems, e.g., reduced frequency response, increased distortion, etc. Just remember that the load caused by a speaker to an amplifier is largely affected by frequencies.
-So, if you get a decent amplifier that is capable of maintaining a 4-ohm load, you can safely pair it with 8 ohms speakers.
+If you add 8-ohm speakers to a 4-ohm audio system, serious problems won’t appear, e.g., reduced frequency response, increased distortion, etc. Just remember that the load caused by a speaker to an amplifier is largely affected by frequencies.
+So, if you get a decent amplifier capable of maintaining a 4-ohm load, you can safely pair it with 8-ohm speakers.

 We are supported by our audience.
 When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.